GiuseppeFasanella/Git_commands/README.md

 II.
 Now you can type git co to commit

-i.
-Clone a GitHub Repository
+# i.
+Clone a GitHub Repository (If you have created a repository on-line or you have forked an existing one)

 I. Go to the directory you want to use